-BA English and Classical Studies
+BA English and Classical Civilisation

 This joint honours degree attempts to reveal how ancient and modern societies talked about their worlds, how they lived, what they wrote, and how their literary and mythological outputs are embedded in and tell us about their lives.
 Both share an interest in ideas of identity, agency and representation, and will foster a critical and reflective understanding of ideas, language and cultural assumptions.
 You will get the opportunity to study a wide range of modules from mythology to religion and from classical literature to Tom Wolfe.
 You will also explore all genres of ancient, medieval and modern literature, such as epic, tragedy, comedy and satire.